 Shuksan Climbers: A National Park Service Backcountry Permit is required for overnight stays in North Cascades National Park.
 Obtain permits in person at National Park offices in Sedro-Woolley or Marblemount.

 From the Mt.
-Baker Ranger District office in Sedro-Woolley, follow State Route 20 east 17 miles to milepost 82.
-Turn left (north) on the Baker Lake Highway, FS road 11.
+Baker Ranger District office in Sedro-Woolley, WA follow State Route 20 east 17 miles to milepost 82.
+Turn left (north) on the Baker Lake Highway (Forest Service Road 11).
 Continue on the Baker Lake Highway 24 miles to FS road 1152.
-Turn left on FS road 1152 and continue three miles to FS road 1152014.
+Turn left on FS road 1152 and continue 3 miles to FS road 1152014.
 Turn right and travel 1.5 miles to the road's end.

 Parties attempting to climb Mt.
 Shuksan are encouraged to sign the climbers' register located at the North Cascades National Park Headquarters/Mt.
 Baker Ranger District in Sedro-Woolley.